deeppavlov/DeepPavlov/docs/devguides/contribution_guide.rst

 We are happy when you share your research with us and when you improve our code!
 There is an easy way to contribute to our project, follow the steps below.
-Your commit will be reviewed and added to our master branch.
+Your commit will be reviewed and added to our dev branch, and will be added to master branch with the nearest release.
 Moreover, if you are a dedicated contributor, you have a chance to get our t-shirt, get invited to one of our events or even join our team ; )

 How to contribute:

 #.
 Don't start the coding first.
-You should **post an issue** to discuss the features
+You should **post an**
-   you want to add.
+   `issue <https://github.com/deepmipt/DeepPavlov/issues>`_ to discuss the features you want to add.
 If our team or other contributors accept your offer or give a +1, assign the issue to yourself.
 Now proceed with coding : )

 #. **Write docstrings** and keep them in the